kody-w/AI-Agent-Templates/README.md

 ## 🌐 Web Interface

-The project includes an `index.html` file for demonstrating agent capabilities through a web interface.
-Open it in a browser to interact with agents visually.
+The project includes a comprehensive web interface (`index.html`) that provides:
+- **Agent Gallery**: Browse and explore all available agents
+- **Stack Templates**: Interactive demos for each agent stack
+- **Trading Card Export**: Generate standalone HTML "trading cards" for sharing agent stacks
+- **Live API Integration**: Connect to your own Azure Functions for real-time processing
+- **GitHub Integration**: Automatically loads agents and stacks from the repository

+Open `index.html` in a browser to explore the full gallery and interactive demonstrations.

 ## 🤝 Contributing

 Contributions are welcome!

-To add a new agent:
+### To add a new individual agent:
 1. Create a new Python file in the `agents/` directory
 2. Extend the `BasicAgent` class
 3. Implement the `perform()` method
 4. Add appropriate metadata and parameters
 5. Document your agent's functionality

+### To add a new agent stack:
+1. Create a new directory under `agent_stacks/your_stack_name/`
+2. Follow the standard structure:
+   - `agents/` - Place all Python agent files here
+   - `demos/` - Add interactive HTML demonstrations
+   - `files/` - Include any additional resources
+   - `metadata.json` - Define stack configuration
+3. Ensure your metadata.json includes all required fields
+4. Add demo files to showcase stack capabilities

 ## 📝 License